 —Vlad Shvets, Growth Manager @ Paperform.

 Gender is best referred to as "gender identity" in your questions.
 Rather than asking "what gender are you?" frame the question as "What gender do you identify as?"
-And avoid asking about biological sex unless you provide medical services.

 The level of education your respondents have completed can provide useful insights into their survey answers, and more broadly, their lives.